 Although vacancies levels have been reduced dramatically, we currently have four vacant staff positions filled with temporary staff.
 Upon Board of Supervisors approval of the Classification Study, estimated in April 2024, Human Resources will need to open a series of exams to for the newly created classifications.
 The temporary staff requested are needed to complete the current workload assigned to vacant positions until these exams can be completed and permanent staffing placed.
 The new classification of Investment Accountant is expected to help attract staff with the required experience for these more specialized and technical positions.
-Once filled, we expect to reduce the use of temporary staff further, while maintaining some flexibility to account for unanticipated staff attrition.
+Once filled, we expect to reduce the use of temporary staff attrition.